kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 A hub contains gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.
 You must create a Virtual WAN before you can create a hub.

 1. Locate the Virtual WAN that you created.

 2. On the Virtual WAN page, under **Connectivity**, select **Hubs**.

 3. On the Hubs page, select **+New Hub** to open the Create virtual hub page.

    ![Create Virtual Hub, Basics tab.](../media/create-vwan-hub.png)

 4. On the Create virtual hub page **Basics** tab, complete the following fields:
    - **Region:** West US
    - **Name:** ContosoVirtualWANHub-WestUS
    - **Hub private address space:** 10.60.0.0/24

 5. Select **Next: Site-to-site**.

 6. On the **Site-to-site** tab, complete the following fields:
    - **Do you want to create a Site to site (VPN gateway)?:** Yes
    - The **AS Number** field cannot be edited.
    - **Gateway scale units:** 1 scale unit = 500 Mbps

 7. Select **Review + Create** to validate.

 8. Select **Create** to create the hub.

+>Note: It takes 30 minutes to create the hub

 9. After 30 minutes, **Refresh** to view the hub on the Hubs page.

 ## Task 3: Connect a VNet to the Virtual Hub